industrial-edge/miscellaneous/tank application/README.md

 ![GDB parameter appSignals](graphics/GDB_parameter_appSignals.png)

+## Operation of PLC

+The tank application can be controlled as following:

+- via the included HMI
+- manually in the global DB “GDB” (from intern)
+- via Edge apps (from extern)

-## HMI
+### Operation via HMI

-The tank application can be controlled via the embedded HMI.
-Here the process can be started, stopped, and reset.
+The included HMI can be simulated within the TIA Portal.
+Here the filling process can be started, stopped, and reset in an user-friendly way.
+It also visualizes the whole filling process.
+The HMI can be connected to a real PLC or to PlcSim Advanced, to get the process data.

-The application runs through the different operating states and delivers important process values that can be used for further processing within industrial edge.
-As soon as the tank is empty, the tank filling process starts again to ensure an endless sequence.
-Reset is only possible, when the application is stopped (Button "Stop").
-In this case all process values are reset.
+> **NOTE:**  Please make sure your PG/PC interfaces settings are configured properly.

 ![HMI](graphics/HMI.png)